Dog Name: Tanni

 Housebroken: Yes

-Crate trained: Yes, it's not her favorite place and will try to dodge you when she knows it's time to go in (unless you have a dental chew) but she's usually fine once she's in.
+Crate trained: Yes, it's not her favorite place and will try to dodge you when she knows it's time to go in (unless you have a dental chew).
+She is usually okay once she's on but may bark if it's not the normal downtime in her schedule, and her bark is LOUD.

 Good in the car: yes, absolutely loves car rides.
 She needs to be tethered in the back or she'll try to ride up front with you.

-Need a fenced in yard: No, she likes it I sun bathe on the deck when it's nice out but doesn't care to spend too much time in the yard otherwise.
-She prefers the couch asa place to hang out.
+Need a fenced in yard: No, she likes to sun bathe on the deck when it's nice out but doesn't care to spend too much time outside otherwise.
+She prefers the couch.

-Dog Friendly: dog selective, she is weird with new dogs at first but will adjust after a slow and structured introduction.
+Dog Friendly: dog selective, she is weird with new dogs at first but will usually adjust after a slow and structured introduction.
 This has improved.
-She does very well with the two other dogs in her foster home.
-She has had some resource guarding in the past.
-This has improved, but would still require some management, especially at first, in her new family.
+She does well with the two other dogs in her foster home.
+She has some resource guarding that has led to some scuffles, none with any serious injuries.
+This has improved, but would still require management, especially at first, in her new family.
 She would not do well with any overly assertive, in your face dogs, who would not be able to read her cues.

 If yes, does your foster need another dog in its adoptive homes?
 No, she would be happy to be the center of attention